 Each university submits a REF return made up of three elements: Research outputs, Impact Case Studies, and a narrative about the research Environment.
 Expert review panels assess each research outputs and award a grade based on a four point scale from 1* to 4* (and unclassified).
 Research Outputs, Impact Case Studies and Environment narratives are collated into a Unit of Assessment (UoA) such as Sociology or Law, which is in turn awarded an overall assessment.

 The guidelines and criteria panels use to assess research outputs will be published in 2018 / 19.
 You can find the Government REF21 webpages here.

 The University Code of Practice governing decision making around staff eligibility, research output and impact case study selection will be documented and published in 2018.
 The main purpose of the Code of Practice is to ensure decision making is fair, consistent and auditable.

 Your first port of call is the main REF contact in your Department.
-For general REF questions and queries (including FAQ requests), please get in touch with James Kemp, the Social Sciences Division REF Project Manager.
+For general REF questions and queries (including FAQ requests), please get in touch with Sam Sneddon, the Head of Research, Impact and Engagement.
 If you have any questions about impact, please email Aileen Marshall-Brown, the Division's Senior Research Impact Facilitator.